linke-engineering/numeri-romani/Readme.md

-# Numeri Romani
+# Sinistrius.NumeriRomani

-*Numeri Romani* is a .NET library for dealing with Roman numerals.
+A .NET library for dealing with Roman numerals

-Features:
-- Writes integers as Roman numbers
-- Parses a Roman number into an integer

 ## Installation